 4. Flexible diving schedule and itinerary

 Another advantage is that liveaboards have total control of the diving schedule and itinerary.
 Komodo is known for its potential strong currents so some of the dive sites will reveal their best or even be only accessible at certain times during the day according to the tides and weather conditions.
 A liveaboard will always allow you to dive at the best time and in the best conditions by adapting the schedule and itinerary according to daily parameters.
 More, liveaboard can offer early dives and night dives inside the national park and we all know how great they are!

 5. Discover mainland

 Komodo national park has more to offer than stunning dives.
-On the 1733 km2 of its perimeter, 603 km2 are lands divided in 29 islands which the biggest are Komodo, Rinca and Padar.
+On the 1733 km2 of its perimeter, 603 km2 are lands divided into 29 islands.
+The biggest are Komodo, Rinca, and Padar.
 A liveaboard will allow you to discover the earthly wonders of the park.
-In addition of observing the world’s famous komodo dragons that exists only on these islands, you can visit traditional fishermen villages, take a kayak or paddle board tour to explore the islands and find your secret beach or ascend to the many breathtaking view point for unforgettable sunsets. (look later this year for our futur post abut land activities in Komodo National Park).
+In addition to observing the world’s famous komodo dragons that exist only on these islands, you can visit traditional fishermen’s villages, take a kayak or paddle board tour to explore the islands and find your secret beach or ascend to the many breathtaking viewpoints for unforgettable sunsets. (look later this year for our future post about land activities in Komodo National Park).

-Access to the whole park, optimization and comfort of navigations, possibility for more dives, flexibility of daily schedule and opportunity to enjoy the secret beauty of the lands are the main reasons of the success of a diving trip to Komodo National Park from a liveaboard.
+Access to the whole park, optimization and comfort of navigations, possibility for more dives, the flexibility of daily schedule, and opportunity to enjoy the secret beauty of the lands are the main reasons for the success of a diving trip to Komodo National Park from a liveaboard.